j5py/j5py/README.md

 # j5py

-This identifier comes from `js` and `py`:

 - A few years in Data Collection followed by an Information Security bootcamp
-- Continues to improve in `JavaScript` and learns `Python`
+- Continues to improve in `JavaScript` and started learning `Python`
-- Currently focused on Web development courses
+- Recently focused on Cloud-native Web development courses

-*\*Origin of the profile picture: Nomenklatür, Fascinated by The Chaos.*
+- Now fully dedicated to my new role as **Customer Success Manager**
+    - I will progressively deepen my knowledge in **AI** (LLM, NLP)